coralproject/sponge/README.md

 #### Development

-We welcome community contribution.
-If you're thinking about making more than a minor change, check in with the Coral team via Github issues to avoid unnecessary work for both parties.
+We welcome community contributions.
+If you're thinking about making more than a minor change, check in with the Coral team via Github issues to avoid programming conflicts.

+We will not accept commits or pushes to the `master` branch, as the latest version of master is automatically deployed.
+Any direct push to master will be reverted.

 Sequester all work in pull requests